Broadcom Proposes to Buy Qualcomm for $103 Billion -- 2nd Update

 Continue Reading Below

-California-based Broadcom offered $70 a share for Qualcomm, representing a 28% premium from its closing price on Thursday -- before The Wall Street Journal reported that an approach might happen.
+Mr. Tan already has used acquisitions to build Broadcom into the fourth-biggest chip company by market value, part of a larger wave of industry consolidation driven by falling chip prices.

-The cash-and-stock deal carries a value of roughly $103 billion and includes about $25 billion of debt.
-In a news release, Broadcom said it valued the deal at $130 billion.
+The Qualcomm deal is far from certain, however.
+Qualcomm, which said it would consider the proposal, is expected ultimately to rebuff it on the grounds that the price isn't high enough, especially given the significant risk that regulators would block it, according to some analysts.
+Under typical circumstances, unfriendly bids like this are difficult to pull off; given the sheer size and complexity of Qualcomm, this one could be especially challenging, analysts said Monday.

-A year ago, Qualcomm was riding high after unveiling the chip industry's largest-ever acquisition: a $39 billion proposed deal for NXP Semiconductors NV.
+Broadcom offered $70 a share for Qualcomm, representing a 28% premium from its closing price on Thursday -- before news reports on the expected approach.

-But a string of hits by regulators competitors and customers including Apple Inc. has left the industry titan in a vulnerable position.
-Qualcomm's profit in the fiscal year that ended Sept.
-24 plummeted 57%, and its share price declined 18% in the 12 months through Thursday's close compared with a 58% rise in the PHLX Semiconductor Sector Index.
-That was before news of Broadcom's interest sent Qualcomm shares up nearly 13% on Friday.
+The cash-and-stock deal carries a value of roughly $105 billion, according to Broadcom, not including about $25 billion of net debt at Qualcomm.

 Continue Reading Below